Wilfred/deadgrep/README.md

 **Globbing and file types**: Deadgrep suggests file types and globbing options that match the file you started the search from.

+**Host**: If you're editing a remote file with Tramp, deadgrep will search the remote machine.
+This requires `rg` to be installed on that machine.

 ### Easy Filtering

 Didn't get the results you wanted?
 It's easy to change the search